How to Shop for Clothes Like a Professional

 So Schwartz would most likely affirm my friend’s “shop the mannequin” strategy.
-He gets an outfit he feels confident in, and he doesn’t spend all day at the mall.
+He gets new clothes, and he doesn’t spend all day at the mall.

 It doesn’t show much of a sense of personal style if you wear one brand head-to-toe.
 If anything, men often look less competent, stylistically speaking, when they dress exclusively from one store, or wear the same outfit over and over without getting creative and mixing in different pieces from different brands.

 Not that there’s anything wrong with an assist!

 You’re reading this now because you recognize that having some help in the style department serves as both a time-saver and a reassurance that you’re walking out of the house looking right.

 If you’re not really interested in flexing your personal style muscles, then walking up to a sales associate with your head held high, pointing at the mannequin and saying, “I’ll have what he’s having” might be perfectly adequate.